AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 **Figure 22**: Image of the third flow cell design, containing a single silicone-constriction, mounted with the LED in position.
 Flow moves from top to bottom (inlet to outlet).

 Once the head loss tubing was readjusted to the proper 100' tubing, [the 4-10-18 video](https://drive.google.com/file/d/12uSo2vY5D1GoX5RjIcvQRDqIQclu3EPT/view?usp=sharing) was recorded.
 Floc flow and deposition can be observed 0:05 through 0:10.
 The flow velocity is much slower than that in the 3-28-18 video, due to the installment of the proper outlet tubing.
 This allowed for a proper pressure gradient to create the corresponding flow velocity.
-However, a majority of the flocs did not deposit but flowed freely through the constriction.
-This could be due to uneven channel width throughout the flow cell, such that some parts of the constriction were wider than others, allowing flocs to pass freely even though other areas were already clogged.
+Once the pore appeared to be clogged by the first flow of flocs, flocs were able to continue flowing past the constriction.
+This supports the StaRS filter theory that the pore is able to capture a certain volume of flocs, which further constricts the constriction, up to a certain point where the increasing shear and velocity caused by this decreasing pore size becomes too great for any flocs to be able to deposit.
+This is also supported by the video from INSERT VIDEO HERE OF FAST FLOCS which show that high velocities prevent floc deposition in constrictions.

+INSERT DRAWING OF PORE CLOGGING

 ## Conclusions
 The multiple new models developed by the team brought up a few interesting details for the team to consider.
 The inconsistency in the spacing with the sand model prevented the team from moving forward with either of the sand model designs.
 The implementation of a single constriction model required the installment of a long head loss microtube to further discourage flow through the flow cell.
 The initial videos recorded showed how the previous flow cell velocity was much greater than the estimated actual velocity through a pore of 2 mL/min.
 The accuracy of the flow velocity as well as the dimensions of the flow cell itself was shown to be vital to the results of the constriction observation.
 Thus, the replacement of the old microtubing with the new 100 ft microtubing was a necessary solution to this issue.
 The new flow velocity observed in the most recent videos are accurate to the 2 ml/min necessary for an accurate model.